Winter Sleep (film): Plot

 Nihal is much younger than her husband Aydın.
 She tries to give meaning to her life by fundraising for developing schools, an activity for which Aydın has not shown much interest.
 However, when Nihal organizes a fundraiser event in their home, Aydın becomes annoyed and tells her that the fundraiser event will be a guaranteed failure due to her lack of experience and bookkeeping skills.
 This turns into an emotional argument, where he tells her that she is free to divorce from him if she wishes so.
 Finally, Aydın states that he will leave for Istanbul for several months to make arrangements for his book.
 He warns her that she should not trust Levent (Nadir Sarıbacak), one of the other people involved in the fundraiser, since Aydın considers Levent to lack moral values.
 Before he leaves, Aydın makes a large anonymous donation in cash.

 The next day, Hidayet takes Aydın to the train station, carrying all the luggage while Aydın comfortably walks empty-handed.
 Due to heavy snow fall, the train is severely delayed, and Aydın decides that they will visit Aydın's friend Suavi in a nearby village.
 Suavi welcomes Aydın's visit, but Levent also shows up, as Levent and Suavi had agreed earlier to go out hunting.
 They spend the evening drinking and talking.
 There is some tension between Aydın and Levent, as Levent makes insinuations that Aydın did not do enough to help in the aftermath of an earthquake, six years earlier.

 In the meantime, Nihal visits the house of Hamdi, İsmail, İlyas, and the sick grandmother.
 Nihal learns that İsmail was unemployed after a prison sentence for stabbing a lingerie thief and that İlyas had been suffering from pneumonia.
 Their financial difficulties are due to the fact that Hamdi has to take care of all of them from his modest income as an imam.
 Nihal offers the money that Aydın had donated, around 10,000 lira ($5,900 in 2013), enough to buy a house in the area. İsmail is insulted by what he sees as an attempt to pay off her conscience and burns the money in the fireplace, to the horror of Nihal.

-The film ends as Aydın returns home the next day.
-As Nihal stares out of the window, silently, Aydin's voice is heard explaining that he cannot live without Nihal, even if she does not love him anymore.
-Aydin starts his procrastinated project of writing about the history of Turkish theatre.
+Aydın returns home the next day.
+As Nihal stares out of the window, silently, Aydin's voice is heard explaining to Nihal that even if she doesn't love him anymore, she can't live without him and Aydın asks for her forgiveness.
+Aydin starts his procrastinated project of writing about the history of Turkish theatre as heavy snow falls to Cappadocia.